Beware of fake complaint reports coming from firstname.lastname@example.org

 Because the message is fraudulent, BBB advises any business that receives this e-mail to take the following steps:

-If you receive an e-mail from Better Business Bureau about a complaint filed against your business and need help to determine whether or not it is legitimate, contact your local BBB directly at http://www.bbb.org/us/find-a-bbb/.
+If you receive an e-mail from Better Business Bureau about a complaint filed against your business and need assistance in determining whether or not it is legitimate, contact your local BBB directly at http://www.bbb.org/us/find-a-bbb/.

-For more advice on how to protect your business from malicious online attacks, see BBB's Data Security—Made Simpler.
+For more advice on how to protect your business from malicious online attacks visit www.bbb.org/data-security/.